-- 1. Click Tools on the menu at the top of the screen. - Select Options.
-A dialog box will pop up. - Click on Logos within Word Documents in the list on the left. - Locate your Company Logo graphic on your computer using the Browse button.
-Click OK. - To use your company logo for the current project; right-click in the Current Project Logo box and then click Update.
+Click Tools on the menu at the top of the screen.

+2. Select Options.
+A dialog box will pop up.

+5. To use your company logo for the current project; right-click in the Current Project Logo box and then click Update.